johnrom/nimble/README.md

 ## WP Cli

-WP Cli is available for each project using `nimble` and the project name.
+WP Cli is available for each WordPress project using `nimble` and the project name.
 This helps to not have to log in to the VM / container itself because the commands are rather obnoxious.
 If my project is called `press`, this would be an example command:

 `nimble wp press plugin install hello-dolly`

 Please note the current WP Cli implementation has some issues with Windows / Git Bash.
-I haven't been able to figure out implementing spaces in commands quite yet.
+I haven't been able to figure out implementing spaces in some arguments quite yet.

 ## Running bash commands (useful for testing)

-Bash is available for each project using the subcommand `bashitup`.
+Bash is available for each project using the subcommand `bash`.
 Please note that any changes to the container outside of WordPress / Database changes may not be preserved next time the site starts!
 For editing the way the site works fundamentally, you'll have to create a new docker image and edit the `$project.yml`.
 If my project is called `press`, this would be an example command:

 `nimble bashitup press date`